dvershinin/fds/docs/firewalld.md

 sudo yum -y install python2-aggregate6
 ```

-Now `fds` will automagically use the installed module and aggregate blocked networks.
+Now `fds` will automagically use the installed module and aggregate blocked networks, when blocking.
+Thus essentially overcoming the FirewallD bug altogether.